conf8o/chohnaikai/README.md

 ## Storage

-Users can extend to use their particular storage service by implementing `Storage` protocol.
+Users can extend to use their particular storage service by implementing `Storage` trait.

 So far, this project plan to support local file system and Google Drive by default.